Clicky

-What Does Shalom Mean In The Bible?
+What Is Shalom Meaning In The Bible?

 The state in the Garden of Eden[1] is the earliest instance of peace in the Bible.
 According to the Genesis account of creation, “Adam and Eve disobeyed, and the shalom of God was lost for them.”
 With God and everything He made, Adam and Eve lived in harmony.